-The ADA University enjoys wide academic cooperation and student exchange agreements with more than 70 (seventy) foreign universities from 36 (thirty-six) countries.
-In this regard, the Law Program has exchange agreements with more than 10 (ten) Schools of Law, representing different international universities, including American University (USA), University of Glasgow (UK), Tel-Aviv University (Israel), University of Bologna (Italy), University of Glasgow (UK), University of Geneva (Switzerland), Martin Luther University (Germany) and Catholic University of Lille (France), Mykolas Romeris University (Lithuania).
+The ADA University enjoys wide academic cooperation and student exchange agreements with more than 133 (one hundred thirty-three) foreign universities from 47 (fourty-seven) countries.
+In this regard, the Law Program has exchange agreements with more than 80 (eighty) Schools of Law, representing different international universities, including American University (USA), University of Glasgow (UK), Tel-Aviv University (Israel), University of Bologna (Italy), University of Geneva (Switzerland), Martin Luther University (Germany) and Catholic University of Lille (France), Mykolas Romeris University (Lithuania).
 See the list of all partner universities here.

 In the national context, the Law School has already established close cooperation with the main legal actors, namely, the Supreme Court of the Republic of Azerbaijan, the Head Prosecutors’ Office of the Republic of Azerbaijan, and the Bar Association of Lawyers of the Republic of Azerbaijan.